Sprinter (cycling): The road sprinter

 Sprinters have a higher ratio of fast-twitch muscle fibers than non-sprinters.
 Road cycling sprinters sometimes tend to have a larger build than the average road racing cyclist, combining the strength of their legs with their upper body to produce a short burst of speed necessary in a closely contested finish.
 Some sprinters have a high top speed but may take a longer distance to achieve it, while others can produce short and sharp accelerations.
+Aerodynamics plays a key role in sprints.

 A sprinter is usually heavier, limiting their speed advantage to relatively flat sections.
 It is therefore not uncommon for sprinters to be dropped by the peloton (also known as the 'bunch' or 'pack') if a race is through hilly terrain.

 Sprinters may have different preferences.
 Some prefer a longer "launch" while others prefer to 'draft' or slipstream behind their teammates or opponents before accelerating in the final meters.
 Some prefer slight uphill finishes, while others prefer downhill finishes.